molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 };
 ```

 The fake above is an object with plain methods.
-We are not using `createSpyObj` any longer because it does not allow to fake method implementations.
+We are not using `createSpyObj` any longer because it does not allow fake method implementations.

 We have lost the Jasmine spies and need to bring them back.
 There are several ways to wrap the methods in spies.
 For simplicity, we install spies on all methods using `spyOn`: